uha0001/Scripting_project/README.md

 ### Step 7: Identify homology of a specific gene of interest (e.g., P450).
 We are going to use rpsblast.
 We will need the raw data we had from the first step as a data base and the query that is going to be the output of the genome anottation step (f.e., P450).
-We need to prepare the files of the genes we want to work with for that you are going to.....
+To get this Data ready you need to run makeblastdb.sh

-After you have the necessary input you need to run the next command changing the names of the -db -query and -out.
-The number are already as 20 but you can change it accordling to your needs.
+After you have the necessary input you need to run the next command changing the names of the -query and -out.
+The number of the descriptions and alignments are set as 20 but you can change it accordling to your needs.

->rpsblast -db database_name -query input_file -out output_file -num_descriptions 20 -num_alignments 20
+>rpsblast -db Data_Base.frn -query input_file -out output_file -num_descriptions 20 -num_alignments 20